 But that doesn’t mean that they’ll follow through on that decision.
 Many supporters choose online giving because it’s an easy and convenient way to support a cause they care about—emphasis on “easy” and “convenient.”

-If, on the other hand, the process of using your donation page is too complicated or difficult, they won’t use it, and their gift will almost certainly be lost.
+If the process of using your donation page is too complicated or difficult, though, they won’t use it—and their gift will almost certainly be lost.

-To that end, you have to build a donation that is streamlined, intuitive, secure, and guides donors seamlessly through the donation process end-to-end.
+To that end, you have to build a donation form that is streamlined, intuitive, and secure to guide donors seamlessly through the donation process end-to-end.

 These best practices will help you optimize your nonprofit’s donation forms.